Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 Initial appointments are given at least 60 minutes per child.

-If you need to cancel or change an appointment, as much notice as possible is preferred.
+If you need to cancel or change an appointment, please give as much notice as possible.

 Contact: North Sefton OT Team on 01704 395 895

 South Sefton OT Team on 0151 252 5836